- Puerto Rico Embraces Vote on Future of Vieques(2001/07/29)

 4. The incidence of lung cancer and other related deceases is 27% higher in Vieques than in Puerto Rico.

-5. Ecological damage to the flora, fauna, water resources including beaches and reefs has been intense and its effects in the long run might be irreversible.
+5. Ecological damage to the flora, fauna, water resources including beaches and reefs has been intense and its effects in the long run might

 6. Poverty and unemployment are much higher in Vieques than in Puerto Rico.